maqsoftware/Pehla-Class/LOCALIZE.md

-# Localization of onecourse
+# Localization of Pehla Class

 ## Process
-There are 8 key steps to localize onecourse.
+There are 8 key steps to localize Pehla Class.
 We work with local liguistic experts at each stage:

 1. **Analyse target language and culture**.
 Examine the target language, and build a clear description of it, including: linguistic structure, alphabet, phonetic structure, order and frequency of graphemes, list of high frequency words, set of common first and last names.
 Carry out a comprehensive analysis to understand the target area, in order to culturally adapt the course to that specific geographical area.
 2. **Cross check target language**.
 Check the description of the new language against our existing learning activities.
 Develop new components or modes, if beneficial to the child.